 More info about supported ABI’s can be found here.

-res– A folder that contains resources (like assets) but with pre-defined folder hierarchy that the developer can’t change, these files used to provide alternatives for different screen orientation, OS versions, and multi-language support.
+res– A folder that contains resources (like assets) but with a pre-defined folder hierarchy that the developer can’t change.
+These files are used to provide alternatives for different screen orientations, OS versions, and multi-language support.

 resources.arsc– A file that contains information that links the code (

 res).
 For example, the code might reference the text of a dialog, while the resources contain that text in all languages.
 The Android OS then chooses the correct language according to the device’s locale configuration.

 If you have any questions, please send them our way at email@example.com or via the chat window on the Appdome platform.